Basketball Reference Blog

 WS

-In his final season with the Portland Trailblazers, Dame went off for a monster 71 point performance vs the Houston Rockets in which he made 13 3 point shots, 2nd only to the Warriors’ sharp shooter Klay Thompson.
-Lillard became the oldest NBA star to have a 70 pt game that night as well.
-Dame was later traded to the Milwaukee Bucks in the 2023 off-season where he now is a part of a dynamic duo with the former league MVP Giannis Antetokounmpo.
+In his final season with the Portland Trailblazers, Dame went off for a monster 71-point performance vs. the Houston Rockets in which he made 13 three-point shots, 2nd only to the Warriors’ sharpshooter Klay Thompson.
+Lillard became the oldest NBA star to have a 70-point game that night as well.
+Dame was later traded to the Milwaukee Bucks in the 2023 off-season where he now is a part of a dynamic duo with former league MVP Giannis Antetokounmpo.

 Photo of Zach LaVine